Funbit/ets2-telemetry-server/Readme.md

 2. **Unpack downloaded ZIP** file *anywhere* you want.
 3. Run **server\Ets2Telemetry.exe**
 4. Click "**Install**" button to perform the installation (see below for details)
-5. When installation finishes click "**OK**", select your network interface and click "**HTML5 App URL**" link to open your dashboard!
+5. When installation finishes click "**OK**", select your network interface and click "**HTML5 App URL**" link to open your dashboard
+6. **Done** (now you may read *Usage* topic to understand how to use the server)

-If installer reports that it can't find your ETS2 game directory (when you don't use Steam for example) you must set it manually inside **server\Ets2Telemetry.exe.config** file (search for *Ets2GamePath* setting).
+IMPORTANT: If installer reports that it can't find your ETS2 game directory (when you don't use Steam for example) you must set it manually inside **server\Ets2Telemetry.exe.config** file (search for *Ets2GamePath* setting, the comments inside will guide you further).

 Android users should install the provided "Ets2 Dashboard" application.
 The APK file is located in **mobile/Android/Ets2Dashboard.apk**.
 Copy it to your device and install via Android's File Manager.
 The application will prevent your device from going into sleep mode and will remember server IP address which is very useful if you are going to use the app frequently.